tinijs/tinijs/apps/tinijs.dev/content/ui-posts/207 - skins/index.md

 At this level, you can fine tune a skin futher by providing above variables manually.

-### Level 3 - Component variables
+### Level 3 - Element variables

-Skins can also provide variables for specific components.
+Skins can also provide variables for specific elements.